-Chris now lives on the south coast of England, surrounded by hundreds of years of naval history.
-His three children are all busy growing their own families and careers while Chris and his wife (US Navy, retired) of thirty-seven years enjoy sailing their classic dayboat.
+Chris lives on the south coast of England, surrounded by hundreds of years of naval history.
+His three children are all busy growing their own families and careers while Chris and his wife Lucia (US Navy, retired) enjoy sailing their Cornish Crabber 24 from Chichester Harbour.

 Chris has a pet tortoise named Aubrey, an unexpected sixtieth birthday present.
 If you’ve read Patrick O’Brian’s HMS Surprise, or have seen the 2003 film Master and Commander: The Far Side of the World, you’ll recognise the modest act of homage that Chris has paid to that great writer.
 Rest assured that Aubrey has not yet grown to the gigantic proportions of Testudo Aubreii.